The AI for Trade Global Challenge

 Open Source

 Teams are not required to open source their code, but are encouraged to do so.
-Teams must provide a two page description of their methods and must present their results in an online event as a condition for claiming the prize.
+Teams must provide a two page description of their methods that would allow a person with reasonable technical skills to recreate their forecast.
+Winning teams must present their results in an online event at the end of the challenge as a condition for claiming their prize.

 Resources